Ready, Set, Food! vs. Peanut Powders For Babies

 Hello Peanut contains additives and isn't transparent

 Hello Peanut does introduce peanut gradually, but their dosage isn’t transparent.
-So, it's difficult to know whether baby is eating the right amounts of peanut to reduce their food allergy risk, based on the dosing used in the landmark clinical studies.
+So, it's difficult to know whether baby is eating the right amounts of peanut, based on the dosing used in the landmark clinical studies.

 Plus, their powder contains the additive of oat flakes, so babies may need to be introduced be more than one food at a time, which doesn't meet AAP guidelines to introduce only new food at a time.